There are many reasons why your AC system freezes up.

-Checking the air filter is clean and airflow isn’t restricted are the only tasks you can safely handle without professional help.
-If you need to replace the filter, you can hasten the defrosting process by switching off the unit and using the fan.
-If you have a heat pump, you can turn it to heat mode until the ice has disappeared.
+Double-checking the air filter is clean and airflow isn’t restricted are the only tasks you can safely handle without professional help.
+If you need to replace the filter, you can hasten the melting process by switching off the equipment and turning on the fan.
+If you have a heat pump, you can turn it to heat mode until the ice is gone.

-After the ice melts, turn the temperature back to normal.
-If your system freezes repeatedly, get in touch with Chief/Bauer Service Experts to fix the malfunction.
+After the ice disappears, move the temperature back to normal.
+If your system freezes a second time, call Chief/Bauer Service Experts to fix the malfunction.

 What leads to a leak?

 - Weakened solder joints

 - Resistance from piping vibrating against other components